 Elaine Chung, MPH – Operations Lead KP Northern California

-Kristin Muessig, MPH – Operations Lead, KP Northwest
+Kristin Muessig, MS – Operations Lead, KP Northwest

 Miki Nguyen, MPH – Operations Lead – KP Southern California

 Terrence Chinn, MPH – Project Manager Data Coordination Core, KP Northern California